hazlamahedich/seomax-newsetup/memory-bank/activeContext.md

 5. Enhancing the testing infrastructure for SEOMax, with a specific emphasis on end-to-end (E2E) testing using Playwright.
 All the required E2E tests from phase 4 of the testing strategy have been successfully implemented.

+We're currently focused on integrating the MCP Supabase server with our feedback system and creating an admin dashboard for feedback management.
+The system is designed to handle high traffic through a session pooler for better performance.

 ## Recent Changes

 ### Components Completed